How to Repair a Leaking Shower Without Removing Tiles

 • Sponge

-Once you’ve gathered the material, please follow these simple steps:
+Once you’ve gathered the materials, please follow these steps to regrout your shower:

 1. Put the safety gloves on.

 2. Spread some grout across the grout spreader.
-Pass the spreader along the groove between the tiles.
-Pass it with long strokes, these will help to work the grout into the grooves.
+Pass the spreader along the groove between the tiles using long strokes; doing so will help work the grout into the grooves.

 3. Remove any grout that spreads onto the tiles with a damp sponge.

 4. Once the grout has hardened slightly, pass a grout shaper across it.
-It should be passed in one smooth movement.
+The shaper should be passed in one smooth movement.

-6. Repeat these steps on all the tiles.
+6. Repeat the steps above on all the tiles.

 #4 Clear Away Waste Materials

-Once you have regrouted the tiles, wait for them to dry completely.
+The next step in repairing your leaking shower is to wait for the tiles to dry completely.
 Then, clean the surface with warm water.

 2. Allow the bathroom to dry completely before continuing.
 Open the window or run the exhaust fan to help speed up the process.